ICAG Results: How to Check, Understand, and Act on Your Exam Results

 |---|---|---|

 | P | Previous Pass | You passed this paper in an earlier sitting.
-It is credited — you do not write it again. |
+It is credited, so you do not write it again. |

-| E | Exemption | You were granted an exemption for this paper based on your prior qualifications.
-Credited — you do not write it. |
+| E | Exemption | You were granted an exemption for this paper on your prior qualifications.
+Credited, so you do not write it. |

-| A | Absent | You registered for the paper but did not show up.
-The fee is not refunded.
-You must register and pay again for the next sitting. |
+| A | Absent | You registered for the paper but did not sit it.
+The fee is not refunded, and you must register and pay again for the next sitting. |

 | NT | Not Taken | You did not register for this paper in this sitting.
-The paper is still outstanding and must be sat in a future diet. |
+It remains outstanding and must be sat in a future diet. |

 | F | Previous Fail | You registered for this paper in a previous sitting and failed, with no successful attempt since.
 The paper is still outstanding. |

-| Numeric mark | Result for this sitting | 50% or above means you passed.
-Below 50% means you failed and must re-sit. |
+| Numeric mark | Result for this sitting | 50% or above is a pass.
+Below 50% is a fail, and the whole paper must be re-sat. |

 Read carefully · The codes candidates confuse